mvca07/Challenge-07/README.md

   # Professional Readme Generator.

   ## Description
-  This application generates a readme file, using the input of the user.
+  This application generates a readme file, using the input of the user. throught node ,javascript and the inquirer package.

   ## Table of Contents
   * [Languages & Dependencies](#languagesanddependencies)